* This is the Consumer Version. *

 This procedure, called amniocentesis, helps doctors determine whether the fetus’s lungs are mature enough to breathe air and thus determine when the baby can be delivered safely.

-If labor has not started by 39 weeks, doctors may start labor using a drug.
+If labor has not started by 39 weeks, doctors may start labor using a drug (called induction of labor).
 Usually, vaginal delivery is possible.
 During labor and delivery, many women with diabetes need to be given a continuous infusion of insulin through a catheter inserted in a vein.

 In newborns of women with diabetes, hospital staff members measure blood levels of sugar, calcium, and bilirubin because these newborns often have abnormal levels.
 The newborns are also observed for symptoms of these abnormalities.